Russell Terrier

 Share on:

-The Russell Terrier is characterized by a rectangular body, floppy ears, upturned tail, and alert, expressive eyes.
+The Russell terrier is characterized by a rectangular body, floppy ears, an upturned tail, and alert, expressive eyes.
 The dog’s straight though not hypoallergenic coat comes in three different varieties: smooth, rough, and broken.
 The rough coat variant is more like the typical long-haired terrier, especially around the snout and eyes.
 The smooth coat has very short hair all over the body.
-The broken coat is somewhere in between with long patches somewhere on the body.
+Meanwhile, a Jack Russell terrier with a broken coat has a combination of smooth and rough fur, resulting in a wiry texture with longer hair on certain areas like the face or tail.
 All three variations have white markings mixed with tan, black, or both.

 History Of The Breed